Adapting your home: managing cognitive impairment and behaviour that challenges

 • Someone with dementia may not be washing because they do not understand or recognise the taps.
 Many may be more comfortable using traditional style taps rather than taps in a modern design.

 • Many people with dementia may also have arthritis and struggle to turn taps.
 Some cross head taps for example are larger in design and can be easier to turn on and off.
-Lever mixer taps can offer a solution as they require less strength and flexibility of the wrist to operate
+Lever mixer taps can offer a solution as they require less strength and flexibility of the wrist to operate.

 • Red and blue stickers could be used to highlight which taps are for hot and cold water.